Recommended Aquatic Sites

 Measuring less than an inch, the fish is deep blue with pearly pink or golden iridescent spots, National Geographic News reported.
 It lives in heavily vegetated ponds in that remote northern area.

-Captive breeding may be the only way for the aquarium hobbyist to ensure a supply of the species in the future, since it reportedly is already nearly fished out in the area where it was discovered, Roberts said.
-He detailed the discovery in last week's issue of the journal the Raffles Bulletin of Zoology.
+Roberts also said that captive breeding may be the only way for the aquarium hobbyist to ensure a supply of the species in the future, since it is reportedly already nearly fished out in the area where it was discovered.
+He detailed the discovery in last week's issue of the journal "Raffles Bulletin of Zoology".

 Picture above from: The Celestial Danio, a highly anticipated species description by Tyson Roberts